 On February 13, 2019, the Board of Trustees approved a target award of 126,891 performance-based equity awards to officers and employees of the Company.
 In January 2022, none of these awards vested and the Company issued no common shares to officers or employees.
-The actual number of common shares that vested was based on the two performance criteria defined in the award agreements for the period of performance from January 1, 2019 through December 31, 2021.
+The actual number of common shares that vested was based on the performance criteria defined in the award agreements for the period of performance from January 1, 2019 through December 31, 2021.

 On February 12, 2020, the Board of Trustees approved a target award of 161,777 performance-based equity awards to officers and employees of the Company.
-In January 2023, these awards vested and the Company issued 51,686 common shares to officers and employees.
-The actual number of common shares that vested was based on the two performance criteria defined in the award agreements for the period of performance from January 1, 2020 through December 31, 2022.
+In January 2023, following the completion of the performance period from January 1, 2020 through December 31, 2022, the Company issued 51,686 common shares in settlement of the awards, based on the performance criteria defined in the award agreements.

 On February 18, 2021, the Board of Trustees approved a target award of 189,348 performance-based equity awards to officers and employees of the Company.
-These awards will vest, if at all, in 2024.
-The actual number of common shares that ultimately vest will be from 0% to 200% of the target award and will be determined in 2024 based on the performance criteria defined in the award agreements for the period of performance from January 1, 2021 through December 31, 2023.
+In January 2024, following the completion of the performance period from January 1, 2021 through December 31, 2023, the Company issued 71,677 common shares in settlement of the awards, based on the performance criteria defined in the award agreements.